mkosolofski/Coding_With_VIM/README.md

-# Coding_With_VIM
+Environment setup for coding in vim.

-Environment setup for coding in vim
+Feel free to fork this repo as well as using the presentation for advocating vim!

-# Install This Repo's Vim Setup
+# To Install This Repo's Vim Setup (If you already have a vimrc file, this script overwrite it with the file in this repo).
 source provision.sh